ScilifelabDataCentre/data.scilifelab.se/content/highlights/generode.md

 summary: The GenErode pipeline is the first bioinformatics pipeline that can process and analyse ancient, historical, and modern sequencing data from the same species with the aim of generating comparable estimates of genomic erosion indices.
 banner: /highlights/GenErode.png
 banner_large: /highlights/GenErode.png
-banner_caption: "Image courtesy of Verena Kutschera."
+banner_caption: "Image courtesy of David Díez-del-Molino."
 tags: [Highlight, GenErode, Genomic Erosion, Bioinformatics, Conservation]
 authors: [Katarina Öjefors Stark]
 images: ["/highlights/GenErode.png"]